Can you provide guidance on acquiring a used piano?

 All of the pianos strings are attached to the wooden soundboard, and humidity changes make the board shrink or expand.
 When the board expands, it stretches the strings and makes them go sharp.
 When the board shrinks, the strings relax and go flat.
 However, each string goes flat at a different rate, causing the piano to sound out of tune.
 So, every time we have a thunderstorm, all of our pianos go out of tune a little.
 After enough periods of high humidity, the dissonance becomes more noticeable and the piano sounds harsh.
 Also, the action of the hammers hitting the strings throws them out of tune.

 Average indoor winter humidity is around 30%, spring humidity is around 50%, and summer humidity is around 70%.
-These seasonal changes are why some of our clients have their pianos tuned every four months.

 New pianos may need to be tuned more often because the new strings are still stretching.
 At a piano factory, new pianos are tuned up to 10 times before shipping to showrooms to compensate for the inevitable stretching of strings.